How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Man: - Hello, girl!

-The man reaches out his hand to pat the little girl on the head.
+The man reaches out his hand to pat the baby on the head.

 Girl. - Julia!

-Mother. - Excuse me, we have to go.
+Mother. - Excuse me, please, we need to go.

-Mom, not allowing to touch the child, is going to leave.
+The mother, not allowing her to touch the child, is about to leave.

 Girl: - But I want to talk to a kind uncle!